hack-gpon/hack-gpon.github.io/_ont/ont-odi-realtek-dfp-34x-2c2.md

 {% include alert.html content="Some USB TTL adapters label TX and RX pins the other way around: try to swap them if the connection doesn't work." alert="Note"  icon="svg-warning" color="yellow" %}

-{% include_relative luna-sdk-userful-commands.md flash='flash' ploam='hex' customSwVersionAlert='"This needs the OMCI_OLT_MODE value to be set to 3 and firmware 220530 as modded by stich86"' %}
+{% include_relative luna-sdk-userful-commands.md flash='flash' ploam='hex' customSwVersionAlert='This needs the OMCI_OLT_MODE value to be set to 3 and firmware 220530 or 220923 modded by @stich86' %}

 # Known Bugs